omarmosid/managed-components-starter-template/README.md

 - [ ] add any assets (e.g. a logo?) for your new component under an `assets` folder at the root level
 - [ ] update the component description & categories in [`manifest.json`](src/manifest.json)
 - [ ] populate [`manifest.json`](src/manifest.json) with all required permissions
+- [ ] populate Fields Description section and Tool Settings with all the information a Component Manager would need to run the component.
+See [Known Managed Components](https://managedcomponents.dev/components) for inspiration
 - [ ] remove this TODO list

+Find out more about Managed Components [here](https://blog.cloudflare.com/zaraz-open-source-managed-components-and-webcm/) for inspiration and motivation details.

 <!-- ALL-CONTRIBUTORS-BADGE:START - Do not remove or modify this section -->